GOSAI-DVIC/totem/README.md

 This app uses sdxl turbo by stability.ai to generate art.
 It uses the gosai app "totem_app" and the script "sdxl_api".
 The sdxl turbo model requires 9 GB of Vram and thus runs on the dgx.
 The sdxl endpoint can be found [here](https://github.com/COLVERTYETY/sdxlTurboEndpoint).

+## hardware requirements

+- the deep fake app requires <2GB of Vram and can run on the totem platform

+- the sdxl art app requires 9GB of Vram and can only run on the dgx

 ## installation

 Please refer to the [GOSAI](https://github.com/GOSAI-DVIC/gosai) tutorial for installation.